 - you would like to know what personal information CARE holds about you and how you can gain access to it, or you would like to correct or update it; or

-- you believe that your privacy has been breached, or if you believe that CARE has breached the APPs or the Privacy Act, and you wish to make a complaint.
+- you believe that your privacy has been breached, or if you believe that CARE has breached the Australian Privacy Principles or the Privacy Act, and you wish to make a complaint.

 You may contact us by: